easilycoder/EasyBridge/README.md

 # DEPENDENCIES

-**EasyBridge** had been pubished to [Jitpack](https://jitpack.io/#easilycoder/EasyBridge), add the dependencies to your project before using it,follow the steps:
+**EasyBridge** had been pubished to [Jitpack](https://jitpack.io/#easilycoder/EasyBridge), add the dependencies to your project before using it, follow the steps:

-1. add the Jitpack responsitory
+1. Add the Jitpack responsitory

    ```gradle
    allprojects {